ManageIQ/guides/providers/dev-guide.md

 Then after running `bundle install`, you should be all set.
 Now, adding the breakpoint means writing `binding.pry` somewhere in the code.
 Once the ruby executes the code with this line, it stops the execution and opens a REPL where Ruby code can be inspected and executed.

 TIP: This works also for the HAML files.
-But instead of using just `binding.pry`, use `- binding.pry` (+ respect the indentation of the file)
+But instead of using just `binding.pry`, use `- binding.pry` (and respect the indentation of the file).

 ### Console
-Other way of debugging is just printing the variables to the console by `puts foo`.
-Object can have the `.to_s` method that is responsible for printing the object (equivalent to `.toString()` method in Java), if the `.to_s` method is not implemented, you can use the in `.inspect` method that provides the info about the object.
+Another way of debugging is just printing the variables to the console by `puts foo`.
+Object can have the `.to_s` method that is responsible for printing the object (equivalent to `.toString()` method in Java), if the `.to_s` method is not implemented, you can use the `.inspect` method that provides the info about the object.

 ## Rails Console
-In Rails apps, you can use the so called rails console by typing the `rails console` or `rails c` to the command line (being in the root of the repo).
+In Rails apps, you can use rails console by typing the `rails console` or `rails c` to the command line (being in the root of the repo).
 This opens the REPL Ruby console, where you can type in Ruby code and it evaluates it.
 What's interesting here is that you can actually alter the running Rails application by: